let-Hazel/Java-full-course/src/main/java/module10/README.md

 Composition means one object fully owns another.

-If the parent is destroyed, the child should not meaningfully exist separately.

----

 ### Example:

 A car has an engine.

+If the car is destroyed:

-Without the car, that engine instance belongs specifically to that car.
+* That engine belongs specifically to that car
+* Engine is tightly bound to parent object

 ---

 ### Key Principle:

+* Parent creates child
-Parent fully controls child creation.
+* Parent owns child
+* Child depends on parent

 ---